arc-archive/api-console-io/docs/basics/web-components.md

 ### Custom Elements

 The specification allows to define new HTML elements.
-The HTML standard is limited to a set number of defined elements but new specification allows us to extend it to new elements with its own behaviors.
+The HTML standard is limited to a set number of defined elements but new specification allows us to extend it to new elements with its own behaviours.

 See the specification here: [Custom elements](https://w3c.github.io/webcomponents/spec/custom/)